klaxa/Distributed-encoding/README.md

 TODO
 ----

-Threaded uploading of encoded files by client.
+- Threaded uploading of encoded files by client.
 This way the client can upload a file and already download the next chunk for uploading.
+- Change the client to run on Windows and GNU/Linux instead of just GNU/Linux.
+- Change the server to run on Windows and GNU/Linux instead of just GNU/Linux.